THE GOURMET VILLAGE

 FOR DESSERT: A FESTIVAL OF DELICACIES

 Boulangerie Dudot (Metz) electrifies the taste buds with its Escargots Messins, twelve variations of spiral pastries flavored with mirabelle plum and Dabo honey.
-Biscuiterie La Bascule (Montigny-lès-Metz) marries chocolate and mirabelle plums in crunchy cookie tarts, while La Popote reinvents brioche perdue with homemade salted butter caramel.
+Biscuiterie La Bascule (Augny) is offering a peanut and chocolate tartlet and a cornet of mini cookies, some with mirabelle plums, while La Popote reinvents brioche perdue with homemade salted butter caramel.
 Finally, Fox Coffee offers its signature pastries accompanied by Moselle-roasted coffees.